Aspects of higher-point functions in BCFT$_d$: BCFT conformal blocks

 \section{BCFT conformal blocks}

 In this section, we compute the conformal blocks introduced in Section \ref{Kinematics of BCFT three-point functions} using a collection of different methods.
 In Section \ref{Bpartialpartial case} we obtain the B$\partial\partial$ conformal blocks by solving the Casimir equation and the result is given by (\ref{block}).
+These conformal blocks have already been obtained in the literature \cite{Lauria:2020emq,Buric:2020zea}, and are reproduced here with complete agreement.
 We discuss the BB$\partial$ conformal blocks in Section \ref{BBpartial case}.
 For the boundary channel, we will use the shadow formalism \cite{Ferrara:1972xe,Ferrara:1972ay,Ferrara:1972uq,Ferrara:1972kab,Dolan:2000ut,Dolan:2011dv,Simmons-Duffin:2012juh} to extract the conformal block from the conformal partial wave which can be written as a Mellin-Barnes integral.
 The result is the series expansion (\ref{blockboundary}).
+The boundary channel conformal blocks have also been obtained in \cite{Buric:2020zea} using a totally different approach.
+Although a direct comparison with our results is difficult, we believe that they are fully equivalent, see the comments at the end of Section \ref{Boundary channel CB}.
 For the bulk channel, we will compute the conformal blocks for arbitrary spin $J$ in the radial expansion by extending the techniques of \cite{Hogervorst:2013sma,Lauria:2017wav}.
 The final result for the conformal blocks takes the form (\ref{radial expansion}) in which the expansion coefficients can be computed recursively in principle to arbitrarily high orders.
+These results are new and have not appeared in the literature to the best of our knowledge.
 We also computed the $J=0$ case in (\ref{blockbulkscalar}) using the method based on conformal partial waves.